 We are a clinical-stage pharmaceutical company with a limited operating history.
 We have not generated any product revenue and have incurred net losses in each year since our inception in 2015.
-As of June 30, 2021, we had an accumulated deficit of \$378.1 million, cash and cash equivalents of \$36.7 million and short-term investments of \$54.9 million.
+As of September 30, 2021, we had an accumulated deficit of \$374.3 million, cash and cash equivalents of \$36.0 million and short-term investments of \$49.7 million.
 Our product candidates, oral sulopenem and sulopenem (together, the sulopenem program), are in clinical development, and have not been approved for sale and we may never have our product candidates approved for commercialization.
 We submitted a New Drug Application (NDA) for oral sulopenem for the treatment of uncomplicated urinary tract infections (uUTIs) in patients with a quinolone non-susceptible pathogen in the fourth quarter of 2020 and the U.S. Food and Drug Administration (FDA) accepted the application for review in January 2021.
 We received a Complete Response Letter (CRL) from the FDA on July 23, 2021 in respect of our NDA.
 The CRL provided that the FDA had completed its review of the NDA and had determined that it could not approve the NDA in its present form.
 The CRL further provided that additional data are necessary to support approval of oral sulopenem for the treatment of adult women with uUTIs caused by designated susceptible microorganisms proven or strongly suspected to be non-susceptible to a quinolone and recommended that we conduct at least one additional adequate and well-controlled clinical trial, potentially using a different comparator drug.
 Additionally, the FDA recommended that we conduct further non-clinical investigation to determine the optimal dosing regimen, although the FDA stated that this recommendation does not raise an approvability issue.
+We had a Type A meeting with the FDA in September 2021 to discuss the steps required for potential resubmission.